Visit the institution website for COVID‑19 updates

-Applicants should have: A good honours degree in a science or engineering subject AND be currently working in the general field of occupational health and safety OR have appropriate professional qualifications with relevant experience OR other qualifications considered equivalent to the above.
+You should have an honours degree 2:2 or above in a science or engineering subject and be currently working in the field of occupational hygiene, or in health and safety and wanting to move into occupational hygiene.

 Months of entry

-This programme covers all aspects of occupational hygiene, and any student registered on it will be expected to complete a dissertation based on an occupational hygiene topic.
-A student on this programme may apply for research funding from the British Occupational Hygiene Society to cover costs associated with his or her research project.
+Our master's course covers all aspects of occupational hygiene, and you will complete a dissertation based on an occupational hygiene topic.
+You'll be able to apply for funding from the British Occupational Hygiene Society to cover any research costs involved.

 Course contact details

 - 020 8331 9000